Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 As long as you have not submitted your application online, you can make changes to your application and upload missing documents at any time during the application period.

 If you have already submitted your application, it is unfortunately no longer possible to change your application.
 If you notice an error before the end of the application period or would like to complete your application, please contact hpw_scholarships@uni-heidelberg.de.
-If still possible, we will reactivate your application so that it can be revised.
+If it is still possible, we will reactivate your application so that it can be revised.

-If your application has not been sent by the application deadline, you will be excluded from the process.
+If your application has not been sent by the application deadline, you will be excluded from the selection process.

 What requirements must be met when presenting the motivation?